cdsap/Talaiot/README.md

 #### Why another plugin?

 Maybe you are wondering why we need another tool to track time tasks.
-You have already awesome plugins like https://github.com/passy/build-time-tracker-plugin or of course Build Scan from Gradle.
+If you are using Gradle Enterprise Talaiot is useless but if you're not You have already awesome plugins like https://github.com/passy/build-time-tracker-plugin or of course Build Scan from Gradle.

 Build scans are excellent tools to understand problems on the build, detect bottlenecks and problems on the configuration, but if